vtotient/Coursera_Embedded_Systems/README.md

 Week 1 - Wrote simple C code for an embedded platform

-Week 2 - Created a build environment using GNU Make and Makefiles to support two platforms: HOST and MSP432
+Week 2 - Created a build environment using GNU Make and Makefiles to support two platforms: HOST and MSP432.
+Also used other features in the GNU toolchain.

 Week 3 -